JavierGarAgu/devops-project-v2/documentation/aws.md

 ## final v2

+FIRST, HERE WE HAVE ALL THE PACKAGES IN [AMAZON LINUX 2023](https://docs.aws.amazon.com/linux/al2023/release-notes/all-packages-AL2023.8.html)
 Now the Terraform infrastructure is more complex, so let’s analyze the file to understand what we are creating.

 We automate the installation of binaries via RPM.